3N4N/luzarsblog/_posts/2020-03-04-why-avatar-the-last-airbender-rocks.md

 the animal characters like Momo and Appa aren't excluded from amazing character arcs. *Avatar* really is a precious story.

-# Enjoy The Small Things
+# Enjoy The Little Things

 Almost everything in *Avatar* is incredible and ingenious.
 I have only touched the surface of its awesomeness by showing some examples.
 Just to